piero2c/PonderAlbert/README.md

 **Inference with halting mechanism**

-During inference, the halting mechanism can stop the model halfway, but since the halting mechanism is stochastic, the results can still vary.
+During inference, the halting mechanism can stop the model halfway.
+But note that since the halting mechanism is stochastic, the results can still vary.

 ```python